تخطَّ إلى المحتوى

 Section titled Display unprocessed images with the HTML &lt;img&gt; tag

 The Astro template syntax also supports writing an <img> tag directly, with full control over its final output.
 These images will not be processed and optimized.
 It accepts all HTML <img> tag properties, and the only required property is src.
+However, it is strongly recommended to include the alt property for accessibility.

 Local images must be imported from the relative path from the existing .astro file, or you can configure and use an import alias.
 Then, you can access the image’s src and other properties to use in the <img> tag.